Darujava/OBS-timer/README.md

 ### Method 2: Use as Browser Source

-1. Open the GitHub Pages URL
+1. Open the GitHub Pages site
-2. Generate your configuration
+2. Configure your timer
-3. Copy the output file or use URL (if supported)
+3. Use generated file or URL
 4. In OBS:
    - Add **Browser Source**
-   - Set width / height
+   - Set width / height (example: 800x600)
    - Load the file

 ---